What’s Late Night Pomes?

 Traditionally the poets (or “pomists,” if you will) sat around a table late at night at a bar after work.
 Currently they’re social distancing at their computers.
 (But don’t forget pens and paper!)
 Each night centers around a chosen theme, split into three rounds with their own writing prompt.
 Each prompt builds on the theme in a different way.

 For example, on a night where the theme is the origin of life, at the beginning pomists are required to write down a list of several adjectives.

 For round one they will be a baby and write an ode to the person they hope to become using the adjectives as the personality traits they were born with.
 They’re still free to use any verbs, nouns, etc., but can only use the adjectives they have.

 In round two the pomists will trade their adjectives around and then take on the guise of a rebellious teen as they write a haiku (that means using only 17 syllables because they’re not 18 years old yet).

 Then in round three they have to come to terms with being an adult and get rid of half of their remaining adjectives and then write a sonnet to a prospective lover so the cycle can begin again.

 One designated pomist leads each night, explains the rules, and makes sure everyone stays on task even after a few drinks.
 Once a round has finished, pomists read their pomes out loud.
 After the readings each pomist will award points to one other pomist for the round.
 At the end of the night, a winner will be announced.

-Listeners to Late Night Pomes Radio can play along at home and submit their pomes to the show either by email (pomes @ deepoverstock.com), to any of our social media @latenightpomes, or to anchor.fm to be read on-air on a future episode.
+Listeners to Late Night Pomes Radio can play along at home and submit their pomes to the show either by email (pomes @ deepoverstock.com), to Twitter, Instagram, Facebook, or as a voice message on anchor.fm to be read on-air on a future episode.
 You may even win some goodies!

 How can I listen?

-In true Late Night Pomes fashion, episodes release on Sundays 11pm.
+In true Late Night Pomes fashion, episodes release on Sundays at 11pm.